You are currently viewing How the DPDP Act Protects Your Data in India

 Example:

-• A company sending marketing emails only after your permission is data privacy.
+A company sending marketing emails only after your permission reflects data privacy.

-Data Protection : It focuses on how personal data is kept safe.
+Data protection focuses on how personal data is secured.

 It answers: